uo294319/MyNotes/UNIOVI/3S2_SysInfo/data/scrum.md

 ## Introduction
 - **Definition**
     - **Development framework** used in Agile software development.
+	    - Adapt to changes rapidly.
+	    - Also used in other areas.
     - **Iterative and incremental**.
 Deliver value quickly and frequently.
     - Sprints
 	    - Development team implements a set of user stories (requirements)